 In this long and detailed guide, I will offer you a helping hand.
 Having studied and worked with the Shadow for years, I’ll share with you some of the best tools, insights, and advice that I have gathered thus far.

 Please note: Shadow Work exercises should not be undertaken if you struggle with low self-esteem.
-Exploring your demons will likely make you feel a million times worse about yourself and may spiral into self-hatred.
-Before doing Shadow Work, I strongly and emphatically encourage you to work on Self-Love.
-Shadow Work should only be undertaken by those who have healthy and stable self-worth, and a friendly relationship with themselves.
+Exploring your demons will likely make you feel a million times worse about yourself and may spiral into self-hatred (especially if you’re going through the Dark Night of the Soul).
+Before doing Shadow Work, I strongly and emphatically encourage you to work on cultivating Self-Love.
+Shadow Work should only be undertaken by those who have healthy and stable self-worth and a friendly relationship with themselves.
 See this article on how to love yourself for more guidance.

 - Why Focusing Only on the Light is a Form of Escapism